 - Who else knows about your alternative location and what will you do if someone else is already there when you arrive with your family?

 - Do you have anything that could be used as a bug out vehicle?
 In the city, a car or truck might not be the best option.
-You may have to think about silent modes of transportation that don’t require fuel such as a bicycle or scooter.
+You may have to think about silent modes of transportation that don’t require fuel such as a bicycle.

 - If you had to leave the city, what routes would you consider and what things do you need to plan for so that everyone can get out quickly and safely?
 If someone is disabled, you may need a wheelchair or some other way to carry them.